12th Street

 Displaying 37 - 48 of 110

-Photograph looking west from the northeast corner of 12th Street and Walnut Street.
-Katz Drugstore and Sexton Hotel is pictured.
+Photograph looking west along the south side of 12th Street between Campbell Street and Harrison Street.
+C. E. Houston Furniture Company is pictured.

 Postcard showing the Dixon Hotel that once stood on the southeast corner of 12th Street and Baltimore Avenue.